mhay10/uccs_tennis_site_v2/README.md

 ### Web Server

 The web server is responsible for presenting the tournament information in a user-friendly manner.
 It receives relevant tables from the Excel file and displays them on a web interface accessible to users.
+The web server consists of two main components aswell: a static frontend and an asset server.

 <u>**Features**</u>

 - **User-Friendly Display:** Presents pools, brackets, and the schedule in an intuitive and visually appealing manner
-- **Near Real-Time Updates:** Syncs with the Excel file to reflect the latest changes in the pool, scores, brackets, and the schedule
+- **Near Real-Time Updates:** Frequently syncs with the Excel file to reflect the latest changes in the pool, scores, brackets, and the schedule
 - **Accessibility:** Participants and organizers can access information from any device with an internet connection

 ## Getting Started

 ## Contributing